modernmt/modernmt/docs/README.md

 ### REST API

 - [translate.md](rest-api/translate.md): The ```Translate``` API returns the translation of the provided text.
 The text is XML encoded and **can contain XML Tags**.
-Because each MMT Engine supports only one language pair in one direction, you don't need to specify the source and target languages.

 - [context.md](rest-api/context.md): The ```Context``` API returns an array of the top domains matching the provided content.
 For each domain you obtain the consine similarity between the given context, and that domain.